LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers

 \section{Introduction}

-Mixture of Experts (MoE) \cite{moe,deepseekv2,moonlight,Qwen3} models enhance computational efficiency in large language models via sparse activation, yet face a critical memory bottleneck in resource-constrained low-end commodity hardware and legacy devices widely retained in production environments \cite{BigMac,deepspeed,pagedattention}.
-For example, loading all experts of Mixtral-8x7B \cite{moe} demands 80GB of memory, which far surpasses the 24GB capacity of mainstream commodity GPUs like the NVIDIA RTX 4090 and is even more prohibitive for aging enterprise-grade GPUs (e.g., NVIDIA Tesla V100 or older generations) with limited VRAM and outdated I/O interfaces, highlighting the urgency of MoE deployment solutions that support hardware reuse.
+Mixture of Experts (MoE) \cite{moe,deepseekv2,moonlight,Qwen3} models boost computational efficiency for large language models via sparse activation, yet they encounter a critical memory bottleneck when deployed in resource-constrained low-end commodity hardware and legacy devices widely retained in production environments \cite{BigMac,deepspeed,pagedattention}.
+For instance, loading all experts of Mixtral-8x7B \cite{moe} demands 80GB of memory, which far surpasses the 24GB capacity of mainstream commodity GPUs like the NVIDIA RTX 4090 and is even more prohibitive for aging enterprise-grade GPUs (e.g., NVIDIA Tesla V100 or older generations) with limited VRAM and outdated I/O interfaces, highlighting the urgency of MoE deployment solutions that support hardware reuse.

-Expert offloading \cite{dovetail,hybridmoe,daop,heterollm} is the primary approach to mitigating memory bottlenecks: experts are kept in CPU memory or SSD \cite{klotski,InstAttention,Zero-infinity} and loaded into GPU on demand.
+Expert offloading \cite{hybridmoe,daop,heterollm} has become the primary approach to alleviate this memory bottleneck: experts are stored in CPU memory or SSDs \cite{klotski,InstAttention,Zero-infinity} and loaded into GPU on demand.
 This inevitably introduces I/O overhead that exceeds GPU computation time and leaves idle gaps between adjacent layers.
 To fill these gaps, expert-prefetching strategies \cite{adapmoe,fate,klotski,hybridmoe} have been widely studied, yet existing solutions still fall short of addressing I/O inefficiency, poor adaptability to legacy hardware, and lack of global scheduling, which motivates our proposed LayerScope system.
-Fate \cite{fate} predicts routing by exploiting similarity in adjacent-layer gating inputs, yet it cannot eliminate the fundamental mismatch between compute duration and I/O latency.
+Fate \cite{fate} prefetches experts during attention computation but cannot resolve the fundamental mismatch between compute duration and I/O latency.
 Klotski \cite{klotski} increases batch size to overlap I/O, but at the cost of activating more experts. kTransformers \cite{ktransformers} pre-distributes experts across CPU and GPU for in-place computation, performing well in single-batch inference but suffering from CPU bottlenecks in multi-batch scenarios—especially on older CPUs with weaker single-core performance.
-Fiddler \cite{fiddler} dynamically places experts across CPU and GPU, yet lacks precise scheduling for hot experts (experts processing more tokens), resulting in high CPU overhead (up to 67\% per layer).
-HybriMoE \cite{hybridmoe} introduces a queuing mechanism to prioritize hot experts on GPU, yet its greedy placement strategy optimizes only per-layer latency, overlooking cross-layer optimization enabled by prefetching.
+Fiddler \cite{fiddler} dynamically places experts across CPU and GPU, yet lacks precise scheduling for hot experts (those processing more tokens).
+HybriMoE \cite{hybridmoe} introduces a queuing mechanism to prioritize hot experts on the GPU, but its greedy per-layer placement overlooks the cross-layer optimization opportunities enabled by prefetching.
 A comparative analysis is provided in Table \ref{copal}, underscoring the need for a unified scheduling system that addresses I/O inefficiency, legacy hardware adaptability.